bottlerocket-os/bottlerocket/sources/api/early-boot-config/README.md

 For most providers this means configuration from user data and platform metadata, taken from something like an instance metadata service.

-Currently, Amazon EC2 is supported through the IMDSv1 HTTP API.
-Data will be taken from files in /etc/early-boot-config instead, if available, for testing purposes.
+This program is conditionally compiled to include the appropriate data providers for a specific Bottlerocket platform.
+Currently, Amazon EC2 is supported through the IMDSv2 HTTP API.
+For development variants, data will be taken from files in /etc/early-boot-config instead, if available, for testing purposes.

 ## Colophon